khandakershahi/git-test-project/readme.md

 # Figram to Responsive Web Demo Project

-This is a responsive web design from Figma file to HTML from Ostad.
+This project is just test of git and github from Ostad.

 ## Features
 - Responsive Design